Opportunities exist for veterans within the Natural Resources Sector

-Raphael Trotman, Minister of Natural Resources, appeared before the Commission of Inquiry into the conditions and circumstances facing veterans of the Guyana Defense Force, Guyana People’s Militia, and the Guyana National Service.
+Raphael Trotman, Minister of Natural Resources, appear before the Commission of Inquiry into the conditions and circumstances facing veterans of the Guyana Defense Force, Guyana People’s Militia, and the Guyana National Service

 The idea of this Commission took root on November 21, 2013 when a Motion calling for the establishment of a Commission to inquire into the conditions and circumstances facing Veterans, was approved by the National Assembly, Trotman said.

-It is selfless and sacrificial service that must be respected and rewarded.
-Trotman said theirs is a duty beyond earning a mere salary, it is a hallowed trust, one that is bestowed when we place our confidence in the armed forces to secure Guyana’s borders to protect and serve; to punish and rehabilitate offenders; and to rescue us from other calamities.
+It is selfless and sacrificial service that must be respected and rewarded, Trotman said theirs is a duty beyond earning a mere salary, it is a hallowed trust, one that is bestowed when we place their confidence in the armed forces to secure Guyana’s borders to protect and serve; to punish and rehabilitate offenders; and to rescue us from other calamities.

 The Minister shared some possible perspectives on how the Ministry of Natural Resources could support.